ohtuprojektiryhma/kitsain/documentation/restapidocs.md

 **Request body:** JSON object with fields:

--   pantry: JSON array of ingredients as strings.
-These ingredients can be used for the recipe.
+-   pantry: JSON object, that has the name of the item as the key and amount of the item as the value.
+These items can be used for the recipe.
 -   recipe_type: String of conditions that the recipe must fulfill.

 Optional fields in the request body:

--   required_items: JSON array of ingredients that must be used in the generated recipe.
-Defaults to `[]`.
+-   required_items: JSON object, that has the name of the item as the key and amount of the item as the value, that must be used in the generated recipe.
+Defaults to `{}`.
 -   pantry_only: Boolean that informs whether only pantry items should be used in the generated recipe, defaults to `false`
 -   special_supplies: JSON array of special kitchen supplies that can be used in the generated recipe, defaults to `[]`.
 -   language: String, the language of the generated recipe.